 - Provide information to our professional advisors.

-When using the dotmailer platform, you may import end-user or other personal information you have collected into our system.
-We have no direct relationship with your end-users or any person other than you, and for that reason, you are responsible for making sure you have the appropriate permission for dotmailer to collect and process information about those individuals.
+When using Dotdigital, you may import contact or other personal information you have collected into our system.
+We have no direct relationship with your contacts or any person other than you, and for that reason, you are responsible for making sure you have the appropriate permission for Dotdigital to collect and process information about those individuals.

-Further to the uses described above, we may transfer personal information of you or your end-users to companies that help us promote, provide, or support our platform or other services that we provide.
+Further to the uses described above, we may aggregate and/or de-identify any information that we collect, such that the information no longer identifies any specific individual.
+We may use, disclose and otherwise process such information for our own legitimate business purposes without restriction.
+We may transfer personal information of you or your end-users to companies that help us promote, provide, or support our platform or other services that we provide.
 We may partner with and use various third party software and services, including analytics services, to help understand your usage of our products and services.
 In particular, we provide a limited amount of your information (such as your email address and sign-up date) to select third party services to collect data for analytics purposes when you visit our website or use our products and services.
-This allows dotmailer to monitor your use of our website, products and services and tracks our relationship so that we can improve our service to you.
+This allows Dotdigital to monitor your use of our website, products and services and tracks our relationship so that we can improve our service to you.
 We may also use these third party services for communications, either through email, or through messages within our products and services.
-As part of our service agreements, these third party services may collect publicly available contact and social information related to you, such as your name, email address, gender, company, job title, photos, website URLs, social network handles and physical addresses, to enhance your user experience.
+These third party services may collect publicly available contact and social information related to you, such as your name, email address, gender, company, job title, photos, website URLs, social network handles and physical addresses, to enhance your user experience.

-For details about how we engage third parties when we process your or end-user data when you use our platform and services, please see our terms & conditions, the standard form of which can be found at https://www.dotmailer.com/terms/.
+For details about how we engage third parties when we process your contact or end-user data when you use our platform and services, please see our terms & conditions, the standard form of which can be found at https://www.dotdigital.com/terms-of-service/.

 In providing services to you, we will hold personal information for as long as are providing you the services for or in order to comply with our legal obligations, enforce the terms of our contracts, resolve disputes or prevent abuse.
 Otherwise, we only hold personal information for as long as is necessary.